Updated May 2026

 Prior to the performance, attendees enjoyed a catered homestyle meal with dessert at community tables with other audience members.
 Affordable cocktails were available for purchase.

-I’d highly recommend you try to plan your trip to Holton around the theater’s upcoming performance.
+I’d highly recommend planning your trip to Holton around the theater’s upcoming performance.
 The actors’ talent was impressive.
 To view the event schedule and reserve a ticket, visit the box office details here.

 Linscott Park (4th and Iowa St.) is historic in many ways.
 It was named for Shephard Linscott, a banker and real estate investor who built a mansion on the property in the 1800s.
-Today, the stone pillars mark the property’s original entrance.
+Stone pillars mark the property’s original entrance.

 The town’s swimming pool at Rafter’s Park (7th and Nebraska St.) was constructed as a Works Progress Administration federal project in 1938.
 It is considered one of the largest municipal pools in Kansas.